Compassionate Addiction Treatment

 Opiates vs. Opioids vs. Narcotics—What’s the Difference?

-- Opiates: In the strictest terms, opiate refers to naturally-derived substances.
+In the strictest terms, opiate refers to naturally-derived substances.
 Opium and morphine are two of the most commonly misused opiates.
 Heroin is a common opiate and also happens to be one of the most dangerous recreational drugs on the planet.
 Codeine is another natural opiate.

-- Opioid: Opioid is a term that can be used either for naturally or synthetically derived opiates.
+Opioid is a term that can be used either for naturally or synthetically derived opiates.
 “Opioid” is used commonly since it does function as a catch-all term for anything from fentanyl to morphine.

-- Narcotic: Narcotic is the term used by the US Drug Enforcement Administration to refer to opioids.
+Narcotic is the term used by the US Drug Enforcement Administration to refer to opioids.

 Our Approach to Recovery

-New Health Kansas Addiction Clinic's goal is to improve quality of life for our patients.
-We use a patient centered approach to provide a fair addiction recovery.
+New Health Kansas Addiction Clinic's goal is to improve the quality of life for our patients.
+We use a patient-centered approach to provide a fair addiction recovery.
 This means that everyone in the process is considered equal and the patient is not judged or criticized.
 We have a dedicated website for our Addiction Program.
 Step away from addiction and get your life back - find freedom today!